Profluent-Internships/MMDiff/README.md

 See the config for different inference options.
-By default, inference will use the model weights `checkpoints/protein_na_sequence_structure_g42jpyug_rotations_epoch_286.ckpt` for nucleic acid joint generation of sequence and structure.
+By default, inference will use the model weights `checkpoints/protein_na_sequence_structure_g42jpyug_rotations_epoch_286.ckpt` for protein-nucleic acid joint generation of sequence and structure.
 Simply change the `ckpt_path` to use your custom weights (e.g., for structure-only generation) as desired.